Outsourced Compliance Officers & Co-sourcing Support for Compliance Programs

 Commonly, Compliance Officers are overloaded with duties, responsibilities and obligations yet unable to add staff.
 This problem can grow larger as a result of the ever-changing regulatory and enforcement environment.
-Additionally, the trend for health care organizations to have the compliance officer assume responsibility as the HIPAA Privacy Officer also adds to this problem.
+Additionally, the trend for health care organizations to have the chief compliance officer assume responsibility as the Privacy Officer also adds to this problem.
 Strategic Management provides support to Compliance Officers in many forms including:

 - Advisory services for the internal management of the compliance program;